vitalets/playwright-demos/fully-parallel/README.md

-# Playwright Explained: Fully Parallel Mode
+# Playwright in Pictures: Fully Parallel Mode

 Demos and code for the article.